Joystream/community-repo/workinggroup-reports/KPI_12_WG_reports/wg_tasks.md

 ## Curator WG Tasks

 1. Hire 2 curator workers during the council session, preferably at least one bilingual curator as we have a lot of Russian language content that has to be reviewed.
 Make sure the openings for these have clear deadlines as we have a backlog of uncurated videos.
 2. Once hired, post a thread on the forums indicating the language/timezone of the curation team

-3. Update the featured videos twice during the rest of this council session and include links to the featured videos and a basic reasoning.
+3. Since it is assumed there are many uncurated videos, prioritize getting outstanding videos curated.
+4. Create a thread and complete one regular check as defined here: https://github.com/Joystream/helpdesk/tree/master/roles/content-curators#regular-checks.
+Since no check has been performed before this could include the videos uploaded since the last curation work was performed.

-4. Post on the forums with a number of how many videos are uncurated.
-Once this is done, perform as much curation as is possible and provide an update on the status of uncurated videos at the end of the council session.
+5. Post on the forums or create a proposal with a basic breakdown of the status of the working group, this should include a status of uncurated videos at the end of the council session.